-I know that thousands of people are mourning the loss of MJ, Michael Jackson, aka Jacko/ The King of Pop/ The Gloved One and are paying tribute with original artwork, most of which is amateur and simply awful.
+I know that thousands of people are mourning the loss of MJ, Michael Jackson, aka Jacko/ The King of Pop/ The Gloved One.
+Many are paying tribute with original art inspired by Michael Jacksom, most of which is amateur and simply awful.
 You can view many of those by simply searching on Flickr, Deviant Art and Google images.

 So, let me separate the wheat from the chaff for you.
 Michael Jackson was immortalized by some of the truly talented and fairly well-known artists of our time from Andy Warhol to Banksy.
 Below are some of their art pieces inspired by the late pop star, followed by some examples of the worst and the weirdest.